Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 <p class="firstLetter"> Unlike other personality tests, the Enneagram gets at your core motivations
 and fears.</p>

-A individual's thinking, feeling, and behavior patterns can be synthesized, forming an archetype or a "type."
-There are several steps to determining your type but the first step is to understand what personality is.
+An individual's thinking, feeling, and behavior patterns can be synthesized, forming an archetype or a "type."
+Several steps are involved in determining one's type, but the first is to understand one's personality.

 ## Personality Demystified